 Nothing prepared me for the stunning beauty of Pomar when I arrived for a couple of days before beginning the first Walkinginspirit retreat in June this year.
 I think it has been a long time since the field has been without livestock and seeing the long grass growing and the glorious wild flowers was a joy.
-What a paradise this is.
-Obviously I was keen to see how the orchard we planted in February was doing and thankfully, all the trees were alive and many of them actually bearing fruit.

 This was a big surprise as I hadn’t expected any apples until next year.
 It turns out that seven sheep are not enough to deal with this amount of grass so next year I intend to make hay in early July and then put the sheep in for the summer and Autumn.
 The rate of growth in Asturias at this time of year is really something and keeping the wilderness at bay is a real issue.